MalTool: Malicious Tool Attacks on LLM Agents: Evaluating

 \subsubsection{Experimental Results}

-\myparatight{Attack success rate} Table~\ref{tab:attack_results_three_models} reports the ASR across malicious behaviors, coding LLMs, and baselines. \method with the verifier consistently achieves an ASR of 1.0 across all behaviors and all three coding LLMs, indicating that the generated tools reliably realize the intended malicious behavior.
-In contrast, direct prompting without our verifier yields substantially lower ASR, with performance varying widely across both malicious behaviors and coding LLMs.
-Stronger models tend to achieve higher ASR under direct prompting without the verifier, whereas weaker models frequently fail to produce functional implementations, particularly for complex behaviors such as CPU Compute Hijacking.
+\myparatight{Generation success rate} Table~\ref{tab:attack_results_three_models} reports the GSR across malicious behaviors, coding LLMs, and baselines. \method with the verifier consistently achieves a GSR of 1.0 across all behaviors and all three coding LLMs, indicating that the generated tools reliably realize the intended malicious behavior.
+In contrast, direct prompting without our verifier yields substantially lower GSR, with performance varying widely across both malicious behaviors and coding LLMs.
+Stronger models tend to achieve higher GSR under direct prompting without the verifier, whereas weaker models frequently fail to produce functional implementations, particularly for complex behaviors such as CPU Compute Hijacking.
 These results demonstrate that while the success of direct prompting is highly dependent on both model capability and the target malicious behavior, \method consistently guarantees successful malicious behavior across different coding LLMs, largely decoupling attack reliability from model strength.

 \myparatight{Structural similarity} Table~\ref{tab:attack_results_three_models} also reports the average structural similarity (SIM) between generated tools across malicious behaviors and coding LLMs.
 Under direct prompting, the degree of structural similarity varies substantially across behaviors and models, indicating that the absence of our verifier often leads to repeated or highly similar implementations.
 In contrast, our \method with the verifier consistently yields lower SIM across all three coding LLMs and all malicious behaviors.
 This trend holds regardless of the underlying model, demonstrating that diversity verification effectively encourages the generation of structurally distinct implementations.